 For example, the statement, "This basketball team has a seven-foot center, a huge power forward, and two large guards, who do spectacular dunks," differs from the statement, "This basketball team has a seven-foot center, a huge power forward, and two large guards who do spectacular dunks."
 The first statement conveys that all four players do spectacular dunks.
-The latter statement conveys that only the guards do so.
+The latter statement conveys that only the guards do so.14

-Because these contrasted versions are simpler than the language of section 632 of the Edge Act, they offer a clearer way to demonstrate that in English usage, commas do not serve the function attributed to them by the court.
+Because these contrasted versions are simpler than the language of § 632 of the Edge Act, they offer a clearer way to demonstrate that in English usage, commas do not serve the function attributed to them by the court.

-In each of the two versions of the court's example, who do spectacular dunks is a relative clause.
-Relative clauses can be either restrictive or nonrestrictive.
+In each of the two versions, who do spectacular dunks is a relative clause.
+Relative clauses can be either restrictive or non-restrictive.
 Typically, restrictive relative clauses give essential information about the preceding noun, noun phrase, or clause to distinguish it from similar items; nonrestrictive relative clauses give supplemental, nonessential information.

-Use of commas is relevant for distinguishing between restrictive and nonrestrictive relative clauses.
-Although actual usage is less tidy, usage manuals recommend that nonuse and use of commas be paired with use of that and which, respectively, as in the following examples:
+Use of commas can help distinguish between restrictive and nonrestrictive relative clauses.
+Although actual practice is less tidy, usage manuals recommend that nonuse and use of commas be paired with that and which, respectively,15 as in the following examples:

-The cakes that George baked were delicious. [restrictive]

-The cakes, which George baked, were delicious. [nonrestrictive]
+The cakes that George baked were delicious. [restrictive] The cakes, which George baked, were delicious. [nonrestrictive]